loicmarie/playground-8maVaWFU/markdowns/introduction.md

 In reality you juste made a **very important choice** that can eventually result in a **considerable dropout of your program performances**.

+> Where is the problem with this 2D array ?

+No problem, that's a very good choice, but let's make something different and see if we could **replace this array by a much simpler integer**.

 # BitArray: binary data structure